Abduraboh/first/README.md

-# firstthis is first repo
+# this is the second branch ,there is a new featurs ,and some udates